 Another option would be to entirely rethink user data accessibility by combining 1st party data (such as emails & phone numbers) with existing mobile measurement partner data of your own account (such as Kochava, Branch, etc.) to create anonymous “personas”, allowing for cross-device attribution while keeping in mind privacy concerns.

-With many of these solutions in its early stages, we recommend utilizing the SKADNetwork as a starting point.
+With many of these solutions in their early stages, we recommend utilizing the SKADNetwork as a starting point.
 While the conversation is early & evolving, Direct Agents is working alongside its advertising partners & measurement systems for a solution capable of adapting to these changes.

 For a customized solution for your app advertising needs, reach out to Marketing@directagents.com.